rg-wood/salt-lion/README.md

 #### Berserker

 During combat, you can push any attack roll based on STRENGTH twice, not just once like other characters.
+You may do this a number of times per combat equal to the level of this talent.

 #### Brawler